backdrop-contrib/textile/README.md

   authoring > Text editors and formats > Add text format' and create a new text format with the Textile filter enabled.
 You may want to disable any text editors for this text format, and have the Textile filter be either the only filter enabled or be first on the list.
+Different configurations of the filter require separate text formats.

 - To configure the filter, press the "Configure" button.
 To limit Textile filtering to the text between the tags \[textile] and \[/textile], check the